tcoppex/mbed-ble-hid/README.md

 ## Known limitations

+- **Persistent bonding** is _not enabled_ by default, as the required non-volatile storage for the BLE security keys is not configured.
+BLE security keys are not retained across a board reset, so the host must pair with the device again before establishing an authenticated connection.
-*Boot protocol*, which allows mouses and keyboards to be used on a boot level, is laid out but not implemented.
+- **Boot protocol**, which allows mouses and keyboards to be used on a boot level, is not implemented.

 ## Acknowledgment